quinnschwartz/ping-pong/README.md

 Copyright (c) 2016 **_Quinn Schwartz**

-Rules:
-Take a number from a user and return a range of numbers from 1 to the chosen number with the following exceptions:

-Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "ping-pong" A user should be able to enter a new number and see new results over and over again.

 Spec List:

 1) It can count up to the inputted number.
   - Example Input: 2
   - Example Output: [1,2]